open-mmlab/mmaction2/docs/en/user_guides/1_config.md

   train_dataloader = dict(  # Config of train dataloader
-      batch_size=32,  # Batch size of each single GPU during training num_workers=8,  # Workers to pre-fetch data for each single GPU during training persistent_workers=True,  # If `True`, the dataloader will not shut down the worker processes after an epoch end, which can accelerate training speed. sampler=dict(
+      batch_size=32,  # Batch size of each single GPU during training num_workers=8,  # Workers to pre-fetch data for each single GPU during training persistent_workers=True,  # If `True`, the dataloader will not shut down the worker processes after an epoch end, which can accelerate training speed sampler=dict(
         type='DefaultSampler',  # DefaultSampler which supports both distributed and non-distributed training.
 Refer to https://github.com/open-mmlab/mmengine/blob/main/mmengine/dataset/sampler.py shuffle=True),  # Randomly shuffle the training data in each epoch